KevinSchildhorn/OTPView/README.md

 * `fun clearText(showKeyboard: Boolean)` - Clears all the text, also has the option to hide or show the keyboard on the first item

 * `fun fitToWidth(width: Int)` - Fits the entire view to the width entered.
 Made so that you can dynamically resize the view.

+* `override fun setEnabled(enabled: Boolean)` - Allows you to disable the view as you normally would.